amtep/ck3-tiger/README.md

 ## Features

-`ck3-tiger` (or `vic3-tiger`) will read the relevant vanilla files and your mod's files, and it will complain about everything in your mod that looks wrong.
+`ck3-tiger` (or `vic3-tiger` or `imperator-tiger`) will read the relevant vanilla files and your mod's files, and it will complain about everything in your mod that looks wrong.
 Where possible, it will tell you why it thinks the thing is wrong and (still in very few cases) what you should do instead.

 * Syntax validation: are you using the right key = value pairs?
 No misspellings?
 * Missing items: is every game object that you refer to actually defined somewhere?